Business Line of Credit Rates: The Essential Guide

 You can begin the application process by calling us or filling out our one-page online application.
 Either way, you’ll be asked to enter the information from the previous section along with your desired funding amount.

-Step 4: Speak to representative
+Step 4: Speak to a representative

-Once you apply, a representative will reach out to you to explain the repayment structure, rates, and terms of your available options.
+Once you apply, a representative will contact you to explain the repayment structure, rates, and terms of your available options.
 This way, you won’t have to worry about any surprises or hidden fees during repayment.

 Step 5: Receive approval